myminseok/TanzuPlatformAssetKR/tap/custom-supplychain-main/prisma-image-scanning/README.md

-This sample is for TAP 1.6.3 only. and follows [scanning v2 guide](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/scst-scan-install-app-scanning.html)
+### NOTE: This sample is only for TAP 1.6.3 and follows [scanning v2 guide](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/scst-scan-install-app-scanning.html)

 ## Setup ISV